Evolix/ansible-roles/webapps/forgejo/README.md

-gitea
+forgejo
 =====

-This role installs or upgrades the server for gitea.
+This role installs or upgrades the server for forgejo.

 FRENCH: Voir le fichier LISEZMOI.md pour le français.